 People

-What Are Cybersecurity Risks Caused by Humans?
+What Cybersecurity Risks Are Caused by People?

 Human error risk can lead to several different types of cybersecurity concerns.